moeshin/hello-http-kotlin/README.md

 Options:
   -h, --host <host>
         Listen host.
-        If 0.0.0.0 will listen IPv4 only.
+        If 0.0.0.0 will listen all IPv4 only.
-        If :: or [::] will listen IPv6,
+        If :: or [::] will listen all IPv6,
         and you system enable dual-stack socket,
-        it may also listen IPv4.
+        it may also listen all IPv4.
         (default "127.0.0.1")
   -p, --port <port>
         Listen port.
-If 0 is random. (default 8080) -m, --allowed-methods <method>[,<methods>...]
+        If 0 is random.
+        (default 8080)
+  -m, --allowed-methods <method>[,<methods>...]
         Disallowed methods.
   -d, --disallowed-methods <method>[,<methods>...]